benjamincrozat/content/posts/tailwind-css-best-practices.md

 ---
 Image:
-Title: X Tailwind CSS best practices, tips, and tricks for 2024
+Title: 6 Tailwind CSS best practices, tips, and tricks for 2024
-Description:
+Description: Tailwind CSS is a beloved CSS framework that has been my go-to since 2018.
+Let me share my knowledge and insights coming from years of experience.
 Canonical:
 Audio:
-Published at:
+Published at: 2023-12-22
 Modified at:
 Categories: tailwind-css
 ---